yeongwei/tnpm-pohc/readme.md

 1. Handle up to 10,000 POHC entries
 2. Outage is expected to be planned at least 24 hours before.
 E.g. If a Site is planned for maintenance to happen at 2015-09-20 03:00:00 then the outage request must be sent latest by / at 2015-09-19 03:00:00
-3. Explode field values with delimiter into individual rows
+3. Explode field values with delimiter into individual rows.
+Delimiter could be comma or line-break.
 4. `SiteName` supercede `SiteId`

 #### Internal